 At the beginning, I laid awake every night thinking.
 Thinking about how I didn’t need more out of my life.
 I didn’t want more or better, I just wanted to keep what I had.
 Children who I feel proud of every day because they are funny, patient, and kind.
 Walking them to school in the morning.
 People in my life who make me laugh and lift me up.
 Work that gives me purpose.
 Opportunities to study and travel and teach the things that inspire me.
 Time to dance and practice yoga.
 Chickens living in patches of wildflowers in my back yard.
-The best dog ever.
-A husband who looks out for my family.
+The best dogs ever.
 I have wanted to be a grandmother since the day my first son was born.
 I’ve always wanted to know what weird quirks my kids will make fun of when I’m old.
 I just wanted to be here.
 Most days I don’t project my experience on to others.
 Every now and then I did.
 Some moments it was so hard to hear people say they hated exercise when I was desperate to keep moving.
 Sometimes it was impossible for me to listen to people get focused on what they didn’t have when every day I just wanted to keep what I had.
 Every now and then it was hard to listen to people talk about not wanting to get the kids ready for school when all I wanted was to keep waking up to do it every day.
 I wanted to walk them up the street to school without struggling.

 One of the first things I started to do was make my world smaller.
 I had sensations all day that served as reminders that none of us will be here forever.
 Small things mattered less.
 My energy became limited, and I saw that I had to be conscious of who and what I gave it to.
 The biggest thing I noticed was that the people who patiently waited for me to have time and energy were the ones who I wanted to give it to the most.
 But I didn’t.
 They were waiting while I gave my energy to the loudest problem.
 I also felt torn.
 I wanted to give my kids every moment, but I wanted them to see that dreams and passions are part of your life and you can’t give them up.
 You don’t quit.
 Ultimately, though, my life didn’t change that much from knowing that my time could be limited.
 I didn’t quit my job because I love it.
 I didn’t go spend money because I have enough things.
 The small things that made my life meaningful didn’t change.
 There was no bucket list.
 Actually, more than ever it was clear that external experiences wouldn’t be on that list.
 My list was just to experience the small things.
 Connecting with strangers, listening to music I love, petting my dog, doing yoga, dancing, trying to help people, and sitting with my closest people talking about nothing.
 That’s all I wanted.
 The toughest thing but the most valuable was to try to be ok with where I was every day, good or bad, and knowing that I have more control over my reactions my circumstances.
 Sometimes my reactions were terrible, but life constantly gives you new chances to react differently.
 Fortunately, most people that love you do, too.